Flat Hat Club: Symbols

 The initials of the F.H.C.
-Society stands for a secret Latin phrase, likely "Fraternitas, Humanitas, et Cognitio" or "Fraternitas Humanitas Cognitioque", two renderings of "brotherhood, humanity, and knowledge".
+Society stands for a secret Latin phrase, likely Fraternitas, Humanitas, et Cognitio or Fraternitas Humanitas Cognitioque, two renderings of "brotherhood, humanity, and knowledge".

 The group became publicly known by the backronym "Flat Hat Club" in probable allusion to the mortarboard caps then commonly worn by all students at the college (now worn at graduation by students at most American universities).

 The F.H.C. brothers devised and employed a secret handshake, issued certificates of membership, and wore a silver membership medal.
 The front of the medal featured an F.H.C. monogram with the club's date of formation, November 11, 1750.
 The medal's back features the club's motto surrounding its coat of arms, consisting of a shield with a chevron and clasped hands; above the shield is a rose.
 Its motto is Stabilitas et Fiedes, Latin for "Stability and Faith".

 The organization's name has been used by the campus newspaper, The Flat Hat, since 1911, and as a campus literary magazine, Flat Hat Magazine, since 2019.
 The newspaper also uses the club's motto.
+These organizations are not associated with the F.H.C.
+Society.